gshakhn/idea-fitnesse/README.md

  * Execution of test suites, with readable console output
  * Folding of collapsible sections
  * Create wiki page action
+ * Page (table) formatting

-This plugin is available via the [IntelliJ plugin repository].
+This plugin is available from the [IntelliJ plugin repository].

 Building the plugin
 ===================